libreswitch/ops/tests/rest/rest_test.md

 - All interfaces with no depth parameter
 - A specific interface with depth equals one
 - A specific interface with depth equals two
+- A specific interface with depth equals to the max depth value (10)
 - A specific interface with negative depth value
 - A specific interface with string depth value
 - An interface with specific URI with depth equals one